pusher/pusher-websocket-react-native/README.md

 ## Initialization

-The Pusherclass is a singleton, that can be instantiated with `getInstance()`.
-Then you need to initialize the client with a number of configuration options, here is a quick example with a number of callbacks options:
+The Pusherclass is a singleton that can be instantiated with `getInstance()`.
+Then you need to initialize the client with several configuration options.
+Here is a quick example with several callbacks options:

 ```typescript
 import {